Cillo98/Group-Sorter/README.md

 ### AAA Case
 >The destination group is first chosen to satisfy criteria (2), keeping balance amongst different attributes within each group.
 Then, if a group significantly smaller (at least 15% smaller) than the chosen one exists, the smallest group is chosen in order to satisfy criteria (1).
 Finally, if the chosen group is full, the next smallest one is chosen, if available and not at maximum.

-If all three of the given attributes are equal, the algorithm prioritises assigning the entitity to the group with the fewest of that attribute compared to other attributes.
+If all three of the given attributes are equal, the algorithm prioritises assigning the entity to the group with the fewest of that attribute compared to other attributes.
 An array of doubles is used to store the difference between the given attribute’s number and the average of all the other attributes within each group in order to make the necessary comparisons.
 Each value of the array is calculated as:
 $$
 \forall i \in \{0, 1, 2, 3, 4\}, attrGaps_i = \frac{attrTotals_i - givenAttrQuantity_i}{4}
 $$